First Year Move-in for the Class of 2030 will be on Friday, August 14 and Saturday, August 15.

 For more information about preparing for move-in, please review the Health and Well-being Guide.

 WashU has partnered with GradGuard to offer renter’s insurance to students.
-You can obtain renter’s insurance through GradGuard via the Request Forms tab on the Housing Portal.
+You can obtain renter’s insurance through GradGuard via this website.

 The Office of Residential Life strongly recommends that all students obtain renter’s insurance prior to their scheduled move-in date and time either through GradGuard or another provider of their choice to be covered in the event of theft, destruction, or loss of money, valuables, or other personal property belonging to, or in the custody of a student.